Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Dosage form and dosage.

-The best result is achieved by adhering to one of three methods of applying the tincture:
+The best result is achieved by adhering to one of three methods of using the tincture:

 1st method.
-Reception start (first day) with 15 drops per 50 - 60 ml. water 3 times a day, every day, increasing the dose by 1 drop.
-That is, the next day (second day) - 16 drops, (third day) - 17 drops and so on up to 30.
+Start taking it (first day) with 15 drops per 50 - 60 ml. water 3 times a day, every day, increasing the dose by 1 drop.
+That is, the next day (second day) - 16 drops, (third day) - 17 drops and so on until 30.
 Then you need to go back this way, reducing by 1 drop of tincture every day - 29, 28 and so on up to 15 drops.

 2nd method.
-Take 8-10 drops per 50-60 ml. water 3 times a day for 30 minutes. before meals, the course of treatment is 1 month.
+Take 8 - 10 drops per 50 - 60 ml. water 3 times a day for 30 minutes. before meals, course of treatment is 1 month.

 3rd method.
-Reception start with 1 drop per 50 ml. water 3 times a day before meals, every day increasing the dosage by 1 drop and so we bring the dosage to 30 drops.
-Then, in reverse order, decrease by 1 drop and bring to the original 1 drop.
+Start taking with 1 drop per 50 ml. water 3 times a day before meals, increasing the dosage by 1 drop every day and so bringing the dosage to 30 drops.
+Then, in reverse order, reduce by 1 drop and bring it to the original 1 drop.

-It is good to use the tincture in spring and autumn, when the off-season is in the yard and the immune system experiencing the most stress.
+The tincture is good to use in spring and autumn, when it is the off-season and the immune system experiences the heaviest loads.

-The duration of the intake depends on the purpose of the intake (the form and neglect of the disease).
+The duration of use depends on the purpose of use (the form and severity of the disease).

-For example, with impotence, anemia, uterine myoma and mastopathy, the course of treatment is 3-6 months.
+For example, for impotence, anemia, uterine fibroids and mastopathy - the course of treatment is 3 - 6 months.

 In oncology - from several months to 1 year.

-For prevention, it is enough to apply 2 times a year, in spring and autumn for 1.5 months.
+For prevention, it is enough to use 2 times a year, in spring and autumn for 1.5 months.

 Euphorbia Pallas

-Euphorbia Pallas (or Fisher) is a perennial herbaceous plant belonging to the Euphorbiaceae family.
-This plant is characterized by a fairly developed root system, in which the roots are thick, winding and juicy.
+Euphorbia Pallas (or Fischer) is a perennial herbaceous plant belonging to the Euphorbiaceae family.
+This plant is characterized by a fairly developed root system, in which the roots are thick, sinuous and succulent.
 At the same time, the height of the stem, which in most cases is lowered, can reach 25 cm.
 The shape of the leaves largely depends on their location on the stem.
-At the same time, the leaves are quite dense and have a green with a brownish tinge.
-The flowers of this plant are collected, as a rule, in umbellate inflorescences.
-The plant blooms in May, and its fruit is a three-nut tree.
+At the same time, the leaves are quite dense and have a green with a brownish tint.
+The flowers of this plant are collected, as a rule, in umbrella-shaped inflorescences.
+The plant blooms in May, and its fruit is a three-hazel tree.

-It should be noted that the entire aerial part of Pallas milkweed is capable of secreting milky juice.
+It should be noted that the entire above-ground part of Pallas's milkweed is capable of secreting milky sap.

 Euphorbia Pallas is a strictly endemic plant.
 It is widespread only in China, Transbaikalia and Mongolia.
-The habitats of this plant are characterized by the presence of steppe slopes, as well as stony and gravelly soil.
-It should be noted that Euphorbia Pallas was listed in the Red Book of the Chita region.
+The habitats of this plant are characterized by the presence of steppe slopes, as well as rocky and gravelly soil.
+It should be noted that Pallas's spurge was listed in the Red Book of the Chita Region.

 There is a version according to which this plant is a medieval mandrake.
-According to reviews that were found in an ancient recipe book on Tibetan medicine, recipes from which were widely used during the time of Genghis Khan, this remedy has anthelmintic and laxative properties.
+According to reviews that were discovered in an ancient prescription book on Tibetan medicine, recipes from which were widely used during the time of Genghis Khan, this remedy has anthelmintic and laxative properties.

-The properties of Euphorbia Pallas were also known to Siberian herbalists and healers, who in ancient times used this plant in the treatment of tuberculosis, male incontinence and tumors.
+The properties of Euphorbia Pallas were also known to Siberian herbalists and healers, who in ancient times used this plant in the treatment of tuberculosis, male infirmity and tumors.

-In ancient times, it was believed that this plant gives vitality, and also provides prolongation of youth.
+In ancient times it was believed that this plant gives vitality, and also ensures prolongation of youth.

 Chemical composition

-The composition of the roots of the plant includes elements such as alkaloids, phytosteroids, bitterness, toxins, glycosides, tannins, ascorbic acid. saponins and resins.
+The roots of the plant contain elements such as alkaloids, phytosteroids, bitterness, toxins, glycosides, tannins, and ascorbic acid. saponins and resins.

 Components such as selenium are found in all parts of the plant.

-To date, in scientific medicine therapeutic properties milkweed pallas are not used.
-However, despite this, active research is being carried out today to study the composition and properties of this plant.
-Due to the properties of milkweed Pallas, the action active ingredients, which are part of this plant, preparations made on its basis contribute to the restoration of hormonal metabolism in male body.
+Today in scientific medicine therapeutic properties Euphorbia Pallas is not used.
+However, despite this, active research is being conducted these days aimed at studying the composition and properties of this plant.
+Thanks to the properties of Pallas's milkweed, the action active ingredients, which are part of this plant, preparations made on its basis help restore hormonal metabolism in male body.
 This property of the plant is due to the presence of phytoandrogens in its composition.

-Due to the anticoagulant activity inherent in this plant, preparations based on it can be used in the treatment of patients with hemocoagulation disorders.
+Due to the anticoagulant activity inherent in this plant, drugs based on it can be used in the treatment of patients with hemocoagulation disorders.

-According to reviews of Euphorbia Pallas, this remedy contributes rapid healing wounds.
+According to reviews of Pallas's milkweed, this remedy helps fast healing wound

 This plant, due to the presence of selenium in its composition, is used to stimulate blood circulation.

-The use of preparations made on the basis of Euphorbia Pallas helps to eliminate the fungal flora and protozoa.
-In addition, these drugs are able to suppress the growth of tumor cells in the body due to the action of lactones, which are part of the Pallas milkweed root.
+The use of preparations made from Pallas's milkweed helps eliminate fungal flora and protozoa.
+In addition, these drugs are able to suppress the growth of tumor cells in the body due to the action of lactones that are part of Pallas's milkweed root.

-In accordance with reviews of Euphorbia Pallas, this plant is widely used in folk medicine in the treatment of malignant tumors. various origins, as well as in the treatment of leukemia.
+In accordance with reviews of Pallas's milkweed, this plant is widely used in folk medicine in the treatment of malignant tumors of various origins, as well as in the process of treating leukemia.

 A decoction prepared from the roots of Euphorbia Pallas is used in Tibet in the treatment of anthrax.